dlemire60/using-word/UsingWord.md

+# Using Microsoft Word Effectively

+## January 2017

 Microsoft Word is the *de facto* writing tool.
 I like to learn the “ins and outs” of the tools I use heavily, and wanted to share things I’ve found helpful in using Word effectively.
 This paper captures various